RV Air Conditioner Basics: Your Top Questions Answered

 Can You Run an RV Air Conditioner on 15-amp Power?

 Theoretically, 15-amp power is enough to power an average air conditioner.
-The problem is figuring out whether your specific AC unit is “average.”
-You’ll need to know the exact amperage required for your unit.
-If you have a larger unit that draws more than 15 amps, you won’t be able to run your AC on 15-amp power.
+The problem is figuring out whether your specific A/C is “average.”
+You’ll need to know the exact amperage required.
+Unfortunately, you won’t be able to run your A/C on 15-amp power if you have a larger model.

 There’s also the question of surge watts versus running watts.
-Even an AC unit that draws less than 15 amps when running may draw more when starting up, resulting in a tripped breaker.
+Even an RV air conditioner that draws less than 15 amps when running may draw more when starting up, resulting in a tripped breaker.

-To combat this issue, some have gotten away with installing a soft-start device or manually soft-start by turning on the fan for about 30 seconds before switching to the lowest AC setting and working your way up from there.
+To combat this issue, some have gotten away with installing an RV air conditioner soft start device or manually soft-start by turning on the fan for about 30 seconds before switching to the lowest A/C setting and working your way up from there.

 Bottom line: your best bet for safely running your RV’s air conditioner is connecting to the electrical service your RV is designed for.